-The council expects building contractors undertaking construction and maintenance works, whether on private land, highways or railways, to comply with our Construction Code of Practice (see download below) or agree appropriate variations with us.
+The council expects building contractors undertaking construction and maintenance works, to comply with our Construction Code of Practice (see download below) or agree appropriate variations with us.
 This will enable them to comply with the Control of Pollution Act 1974.

 Where noisy works are required to be completed at night, contractors must demonstrate an overriding reason why the work cannot be done during the prescribed hours.
 This should not be simply because the works are behind schedule or it is more economical to work at night.

-Please note: home improvements such as DIY works inside a dwellings are not classed as construction work and are therefore not subject to the hours specified above.
+Home improvements such as DIY works inside a dwellings are not classed as construction work and are therefore not subject to the hours specified above.
 However, noisy DIY can be a statutory nuisance depending on the time of day, the duration and loudness of the works.
-The council can deal with such problems in the manner described for loud music (see the Loud Music link above).
+The council can deal with such problems in the manner described for loud music (see the loud music link above).

 What to expect from the contractor

 If you live or work in an area that is likely to be affected by noisy works outside prescribed hours you can expect to be:

 - given notice of when the noise will start and finish